 Tell them why you care about the climate crisis and ask them to put solving climate change above everything else.
 It’s time for our Representatives to become climate heroes, to overcome all obstacles and partisanship and pass transformative climate solutions policy immediately, and by January 2021 at the latest

-- Consider buses or trains for trips under 500 miles
+- Consider buses or trains for short trips (under 500 miles).

-- For car trips, drive or rent the most efficient car possible
+- For car trips, drive the most efficient car possible and avoid SUVs.